How to Improve Your Credit Score With a Credit Card

 Real-world consequences are best seen in mortgage applications.
 A borrower with a 640 score might be quoted a 7.5% interest rate, while an 760 score gets 6.2%.
 Over a $300,000 30-year loan, that difference in credit health costs the lower-scored individual over $90,000 in extra interest payments.

-Precision Tactics for Score Optimization
+Score Optimization Tips

 The AZEO Method (All Zero Except One)